 designing for environmental education

-This project centres around ideas of community, school-aged children, and environmental education.
-The aim for the project is for the place to become a cultural and art hub as well, raising the profile of the BCF, securing the future of the BCF through self-sustainability (revenue making through usage fees), attracting future funding and providing a centre for future conservation for the local Bushlands.
-It is important that the project allows the community to be at one with the surrounding bush, building on the sensory experience of the forest strengthening the community’s connection to nature.
+This project centred around ideas of community, school-aged children, and environmental education.
+The aim for the project was for the place to become a learning and community hub while raising the profile of the Baldivis Children’s Forest (BCF) to secure the future of the BCF through self-sustainability, attract future funding and provide a centre for future conservation for the local bushlands.
+It was important that the project allows the community to be at one with the surrounding bush, building on the sensory experience of the forest as well as strengthening the community’s connection to nature.

-This project provides an avenue to identify the key ways in which the sense of place is created for different stakeholders, and what is required to sustain this.
-The studio project will embed sustainability, cultures and environment in the learning experiences and the designed outcome of this project.
+This project provided an avenue to identify the key ways in which the sense of place is created for different stakeholders, and what is required to sustain this.
+The studio project embedded sustainability, cultures and environment in the learning experiences and the designed outcome of this project.

-As future architects, students will be developing their understanding of how architects and designers come to know the contexts in which they design, and to which they must inevitably respond.
-Students will be learning how to understand the meaning that is invested in place by others, and the different meanings that a place may have and how to share their understanding of the experiences of others.
-Students will be exploring how this understanding influence their ideas and their architectural response to site and program.
+As future architects, students developed their understanding of how architects and designers come to know the contexts in which they design and to which they must inevitably respond.
+Students learned how to understand the meaning that is invested in place by others, and the different meanings that a place may have and how to share their understanding of the experiences of others.
+Students explored how this understanding influenced their ideas and their architectural response to site and program.

-The studio is a collection of smaller projects, and while students will be assessed on their individual component, this is a collaborative studio.
-Students will be expected to communicate and coordinate their work with their peers, using the shared meanings that emerge to demonstrate their understanding of this transformative project and the potential for the community to thrive.
+Students were required to work beyond their individual project, communicating and coordinating their work with their peers, using the shared meanings that emerged to demonstrate their understanding of this transformative project and the potential for the community to thrive.

-The outcomes of this studio will be used to present the project to stakeholders for approval, to promote the project to the broader community, to describe to potential funding sources, and to apply for bu
+The outcomes of the studio were presented to stakeholders for approval, to promote the project to the broader community and sought out potential funding sources.